ajfisher/node-pixel/firmware/README.md

 avrdude done.
 Thank you.
 ```

-If there's no errors then you now have the modified firmata on your shield and
+If there's no errors then you now have the modified firmata on your ardunio and
 you can now start using it.